 ‘Their rabid lust for human flesh created an epidemic’

-The original Italian title is Apocalypse domani [‘Apocalypse Tomorrow’] and the Spanish title is Virus; it has also been released as Cannibals in the Streets and Invasion of the Flesh Hunters,
+The original Italian title is Apocalypse domani [‘Apocalypse Tomorrow’] and the Spanish title is Virus.
+The movie has also been released as Cannibals in the Streets and Invasion of the Flesh Hunters,

 The movie stars John Saxon (Tenebrae, A Nightmare on Elm Street), John Morghen [Giovanni Lombardo Radice] (Cannibal Ferox), Cinzia De Carolis, Elizabeth Turner, Tony King, May Heatherly and Wallace Wilkinson.